Yuleo1/octox/README.md

 # octox

-octox is a re-implementation of xv6.
+octox is a Unix-like operating system inspired by xv6-riscv.
 octox loosely follows the structure and style of xv6, but is implemented in pure Rust.

 ## Getting Started